kaakaww/vuln_django_play/README.md

 Polls is a simple Django app to conduct Web-based polls.
 For each question, visitors can choose between a fixed number of answers.

 Based on the Django Polls tutorial, contains a few XSS/SQLi issues and turns off the built in protections to prevent that.

-Quick start
+Quick start - this section is old
 -----------

 1. Add "polls" to your INSTALLED_APPS setting like this::